 In an era where many players could be best described as social outcasts, Kling was different.
 He did not smoke, chew or drink.
 His grandchildren say he was very kind and loved spending time with them.
 His eldest daughter was mascot of the Braves during the time her Daddy was manager.
 Some insight into Kling’s character comes from the biography of former baseball commissioner Ford Frick.
 In Games, Asterisks and People, Frick describes attending an exhibition game involving the Cubs in 1907 in Kendallville, Indiana.
 As the Cubs were walking to the ballpark, Kling asked the young Frick if he wanted to go to the game.
 When Frick said yes, Kling had the future baseball tsar carry his shoes.
 Once at the game Frick was allowed to sit near the bench and see his Cub heroes in action and hear their bench talk between innings.

 Kling’s difference from other Dead Ball Era players extended to his approach to life.
 Baseball was a job that opened doors for other opportunities.
 In other words, he was not a baseball lifer.
-He had other skills to fall back on, thus his yearly contract talks with Cub owner Frank Murphy often resembled a game of chicken, more than a negotiation.
+He had other skills to fall back on, thus his yearly contract talks with Cub owner Charles Murphy often resembled a game of chicken, more than a negotiation.

 Following the Cubs’ championship year in 1908, Kling won the world pocket billiards championship.
 He then invested about $50,000 in a billiard emporium in Kansas City, informed Murphy of the investment and requested an indefinite leave of absence.
 Murphy granted this in writing and Kling promised that if he could subsequently arrange his affairs so that he could leave his business in the hands of others, he would join the team.
 The arrangement was on the best of terms according to the investigative report by the National Commission in 1910, when Kling had applied for reinstatement into baseball.
 This story, as told in the Commission’s report, varies with news articles that described Kling as a holdout, unable to negotiate a satisfactory contract with Murphy.
 But those statements were not true.
 Kling had a valid contract for 1907, ’08 and ’09 as pointed out in the Commission’s report.
 And in spite of receiving an indefinite leave from Murphy, Kling was held to be in violation of his contract for not playing.
 He was fined $700 and allowed to return to the Chicago team.
 He was given a $4500 salary, the same as in 1908.